Yellow-spotted River Turtle Conservation

 The two main causes that the residents have identified are:

 - overharvesting of adults, in particular female adults.

-To help restore the population, SRCS is undertaking a two part project.
+To help restore the population, SRCS is undertaking a multi-step project.

 Work of this kind can drastically improve the local conservation status of these turtles.
-Thanks to Sand Creek Village for their interest and enthusiasm.
+Thanks to Sand Creek Village for their support and collaboration.